zoidyzoidzoid/awesome-ebpf/readme.md

   - [Building BPF Programs](https://blogs.oracle.com/linux/notes-on-bpf-4) - Setting up your environment to build BPF programs.
   - [The BPF Bytecode and the BPF Verifier](https://blogs.oracle.com/linux/notes-on-bpf-5) - How does BPF ensure that programs are safe?
   - [Using BPF to do Packet Transformation](https://blogs.oracle.com/linux/notes-on-bpf-6) - One eBPF usage about packet transformation.
+- [Linux Kernel Observability through eBPF](https://sematext.com/blog/linux-kernel-observability-ebpf/) - A blog post covering the basics of eBPF as well as code samples in Go on how to build and load a minimal eBPF program into the kernel.

 ### BPF Internals